eclipsesource/tabris-plugin-firebase/README.md

 <plugin name="tabris-plugin-firebase" spec="https://github.com/eclipsesource/tabris-plugin-firebase.git#:/plugin" />
 ```

-#### Android
+#### Notification icon

-On Android a notification icon can be provided via the plugin variable `ANDROID_NOTIFICATION_ICON`.
+A notification icon can be provided via the plugin variable `ANDROID_NOTIFICATION_ICON`.
 The icon has to be the name of a regular Android drawable inside the Androids `res` folder.
 A build hook should be used to copy the image from your project into the `android` platform.
 See the [example project](example/) for an outline of the approach.

 The icon can be configured inside your apps `config.xml`: